.png)

 They are doing it by:

-• Using self-service return portals with furniture-specific fields for dimensions, assembly notes, and damage categories
+- Using self-service return portals with furniture-specific fields for dimensions, assembly notes, and damage categories

-• Triggering warehouse inspection workflows the moment a pickup is scheduled
+- Triggering warehouse inspection workflows the moment a pickup is scheduled

-• Building supplier communication into the process so a complete claim package with photos, purchase data, and inspection notes is sent in one click
+- Building supplier communication into the process so a complete claim package with photos, purchase data, and inspection notes is sent in one click

-• Giving both customers and teams real-time status tracking
+- Giving both customers and teams real-time status tracking

-One furniture brand we work with cut its return cycle from 47 days to under 20 without losing quality control.
 The time saved let them make better refurbishment decisions, recover more value from returned stock, and keep customers coming back.

 The 47-Day Cycle Is a Choice

-Brands that see returns as a customer experience touchpoint, not just a cost, are improving loyalty, cash flow, and operational clarity.
+Slow furniture returns happen when outdated, disconnected processes are left in place.
+Brands that treat returns as a customer experience touchpoint, not just a cost, are improving loyalty, cash flow, and operational clarity at the same time.